 Our broadband subscribers include customers that subscribe to our HughesNet service in North and Latin America through retail, wholesale and small/medium enterprise service channels.
-In connection with the COVID-19 pandemic, in March 2020, we voluntarily signed on to the Federal Communications Commissions' ("FCC") Keep Americans Connected Pledge (the "Pledge"), promising not to terminate HughesNet service for certain consumer customers for 60 days even if they are unable to pay.
-We have removed from our subscriber numbers as of March 31, 2020 any subscribers whose HughesNet service would have ordinarily been terminated in the absence of the Pledge.
-In April 2020, we voluntarily agreed with the FCC's request to extend the Pledge through June 30, 2020.
-As a result, we may be required to provide HughesNet service to consumers who do not have the ability to pay for such services.
+In connection with the COVID-19 pandemic, we voluntarily signed on to the Federal Communications Commissions' ("FCC") Keep Americans Connected Pledge (the "Pledge"), promising not to terminate residential or small business customers because of their inability to pay their bills due to the disruptions caused by the COVID-19 pandemic.
+As a result, we have provided HughesNet service to consumers who may not have the ability to pay for such services, but have excluded any subscribers whose HughesNet service would have ordinarily been terminated in the absence of the Pledge from our subscriber numbers as of March 31, 2020 and June 30, 2020.

-The following table presents our approximate subscriber numbers:
+The following table presents our approximate subscribers: